 They can also provide health advice and first aid.
 If you wish to find out more about what our nurses can help with please get in contact with the surgery.

-Every Thursday afternoon between the hours of 13.00 and 14:40.
+Every Thursday afternoon at High Street Surgery between the hours of 12.30 and 1.45pm.
 Here a nurse and health visitor will be available for any check-ups or vaccinations.

 *Please note that you must contact the surgery to book appointments*

-A midwife is available by appointment on Wednesday morning between 9.00am and 12:30pm.
+A midwife is available by appointment on Wednesday morning between 9.00am and 12:30pm at St Helens Road.
 Please contact the surgery to arrange a suitable appointment.

 The practice runs regular clinics for the following conditions:

 These reviews are annual/6 monthly.
 You will be called to see one of the practice nurses for your review when necessary.